The RYA Diesel Engine course, is a one-day beginners’ course to help you prevent and solve diesel engine failure.

 Most engine problems can be avoided by taking simple precautions, and you don’t need a detailed mechanical knowledge.

 This course teaches you how your engine works, how to keep it healthy by using basic checks and maintenance procedures, and how to get it started again in the event of a breakdown.

-Whether you sail a yacht with an auxiliary diesel engine or are a motor cruising enthusiast, this course could not just save you money, but one day could save your life.
+Whether you sail a yacht with an auxiliary diesel engine or are a motor cruising enthusiast, the RYA Diesel Engine course could not just save you money, but one day could save your life.

-The course costs £89.00 Additionally, there is a £10 charge for the RYA pack that will help you through the day and that you will take away with you.
+The course costs £120 and includes an RYA pack that will help you through the day and that you will be able to take away with you.
 Your certificate is also included.

 Courses are held in Wickford, Essex.
 10 minutes from Junc 29 of the M25 or by train, 35 minutes from London Liverpool St.

-To book and purchase a course, just click the below “Add to Cart” button.
+To book and purchase a RYA Diesel Engine course, just click the below “Add to Cart” button.

 - the principles of diesel engine operation